 The suit is brought by the Native American Quinault Tribal Nation.
-They run a casino in Valve’s home state of Washington and are arguing that Steam is unfairly competing with them.
+They run a gaming center in Valve’s home state of Washington and are arguing that Steam is unfairly competing with them.
 It’s because Steam does not have to comply with the same laws that they do.
 Specifically, their issue is with the use of Counter-Strike: Global Offensive (CS:GO) cosmetics as collateral in online gambling.
 The complaint alleges that Valve deliberately created these items for the purpose and that much of the success of CS:GO‘s esports scene stems from this.
 On top of that, the fact that said items can also be acquired through the slot machine-like loot box mechanic is but icing on its lawsuit-y cake.

 Cosmetic items or “skins” were first introduced to Counter-Strike six years ago as a means to incentivize play and to reward players for watching esports matches.
 Skins allow players to customize their game in a way that does not affect balance, by changing the appearance of in-game items.
 Since the chance to “win” a specific skin is (semi-)random, some of these are rarer and thus more highly valued than others.

 On Steam, these items live in the user’s inventory, which is connected to the platform’s marketplace.
 Through the latter, users can trade their cosmetics or sell them for currency.
 Valve takes a 15 percent cut of these transactions.
 There are hard limits as to how much money can be spent in a trade, but Steam also offers an API.
 Using this software-based access point to the system, third-parties can gain access to user inventories as well, allowing trades to be set up outside of the regular system.